awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/https-singleinstance-dotnet-linux.md

-# Terminating HTTPS on EC2 instances running Go<a name="https-singleinstance-go"></a>
+# Terminating HTTPS on Amazon EC2 instances running \.NET Core on Linux<a name="https-singleinstance-dotnet-linux"></a>

-For Go container types, you enable HTTPS with a [configuration file](ebextensions.md) and an nginx configuration file that configures the nginx server to use HTTPS\.
+For \.NET Core on Linux container types, you enable HTTPS with an `.ebextensions` [configuration file](ebextensions.md), and an nginx configuration file that configures the nginx server to use HTTPS\.

-Add the following snippet to your configuration file, replacing the certificate and private key placeholders as instructed, and save it in your source bundle's `.ebextensions` directory\.
+Add the following snippet to your configuration file, replacing the certificate and private key placeholders as instructed, and save it in the `.ebextensions` directory\.
 The configuration file performs the following tasks:
-+ The `Resources` key enables port 443 on the security group used by your environment's instance\.
 + The `files` key creates the following files on the instance:
 `/etc/pki/tls/certs/server.crt`
 Creates the certificate file on the instance\.
 Replace *certificate file contents* with the contents of your certificate\.